Neville’s prostate cancer crusade

 Diagnosed in early 2015, 73-year-old Neville was given just two months to live.

-He and wife Chris also recently helped Flinders Foundation to raise $70,000 to purchase two new ultrasound probes for the Southern Adelaide Prostate Cancer Service.
-This equipment will help specialists to more accurately diagnose men with prostate cancer, and enable earlier treatment and more lives to be saved.
+He and Chris helped Flinders Foundation to raise $70,000 to purchase two new ultrasound probes for the Southern Adelaide Prostate Cancer Service.
+This equipment continues to help specialists to more accurately diagnose men with prostate cancer, and enable earlier treatment and more lives to be saved.

 “I know it’s inevitable that it will take me – it might be soon, or hopefully, it might take longer.
 If my prostate cancer had been caught earlier, then perhaps I might have had more treatment options, a better outcome, and ultimately more time."
-Neville says.
+Neville once said.

 “It’s too late for me but that doesn’t have to be the case for other men.”